 What to do with your roasted beets

-The flavor of these is outstanding on their own, so you don’t have to “do” anything with them so much as sprinkle them with a generous pinch of good salt, and serve them as a side.
+The flavor of these is outstanding on their own, so you don’t have to “do” anything with them so much as sprinkle them with a generous pinch of good salt, and serve them as a side dish.
 They’re equally appropriate on Thanksgiving or a Tuesday.

-You can also put them on a salad.
+You can also put them on a salad (here is my favorite salad recipe that incorporates roasted beets).
 They’re hearty and toothsome, providing a semi-meaty element to make a lunch salad that much more satisfying.
 If you’re doing a Whole30, these sweet little medallions do a great job standing in for dried fruit in salads.

 But if you’re not following Whole30, these are the beginning of an amazing roasted beet salad.
 Toss them with some fresh baby arugula, some goat cheese, some rosemary, and a handful of toasted nuts, and drizzle it all with extra virgin olive oil and maybe a drizzle of balsamic vinegar, a pinch of kosher salt, and a sprinkle of freshly ground black pepper for a simple, yet unexpected, side salad.